webrtc/webrtc-org/native-code/development/index.md

 To commit code you have to be a committer.

-From March 24, 2015, the source of truth is the Git repository at
+Since March 24, 2015 the source of truth is the Git repository at
 <https://chromium.googlesource.com/external/webrtc>.
 To be able to push
 commits to it, you need to perform the steps below.

-If you already have a `.netrc` / `.gitcookies` file (most Chromium committers already do), you can skip steps 1 and 2.
+If you already have a `.netrc`/`.gitcookies` file (most Chromium committers already do), you can skip steps 1 and 2.

   1. Go to <https://chromium.googlesource.com/new-password> and login with